Outercourse Deserves To Be The First Course, The Main Course & Dessert, All In One

 AdvertisementADVERTISEMENT

-“I actually love, love the term outercourse because normally these sorts of activities get put into the bracket term “foreplay”,” somatic sexologist Alice Childs tells Refinery29 Australia.
+“I actually love, love the term outercourse because normally these sorts of activities get put into the bracket term “foreplay”,” somatic sexologist Alice Childs tells Refinery29.
 “And what foreplay implies is that […] anything that happens is just the starter to the main course, which is sex and penetration.”

 Childs explains that outercourse refers to anything that isn’t intercourse —that is, anything that isn’t penetration.
 “It could be anything from kissing to massage to oral — anything outside the body,” she says.